NHTRB-py/Smartest_Elexon_exercise/README.md

 Extensions
 - Add charts/analysis comparing the previous day to recent or longer term history such as histograms for the prices/volumes to give a visual representation of how this day compares to (for example) the last 7 days.
-- Analyse seasonality: do particular hours in the day or particular days of the week exhibit similar behaviours
+- Analyse seasonality: check if particular hours in the day or particular days of the week exhibit similar behaviours